 - Essential oils – bugs hate essential oils.
 Especially cinnamon.
-So if you can spray essential oil on the wood they live in or on the plants they eat from, it can work wonders.
-This is great because essential oils smell amazing.
+So, if you can spray essential oil on the wood they live in or on the plants they eat, both will work wonders.
+This is great because essential oils smell good.

 If you have identified mites in your house but aren’t sure what type of mite that your house is infested with, then check out these other common mites.
 All can be a nuisance to you and your family, but some are more dangerous than others.

-Clover mites are a lot like wood mites as they feed on plants in your home.
+The clover mites, like the wood mite, feed on house plants.
 However, they are red, green, or brown rather than brown or white.
-They are generally more active in the fall since that is when the green outside starts disappearing.
+They are more active in the fall since that is when the green outside starts disappearing.

 Dust mites are so small that they are nearly invisible.
 They are a common allergy, which is why they are primarily considered an allergen rather than an insect.
 In fact, dust is a rare allergy as most people who think they are allergic to dust are allergic to dust mites instead.